 So you want to learn to code?
 Congratulations!
 If you’ve started researching, you have probably noticed all the work that just goes into deciding which learning tools to use - even before you touch a line of code!
 With online and offline options, paid and free, deciding what is best for you can take some time and energy.
 At Lighthouse Labs, it’s our opinion that everyone has their own learning style, and education isn’t one size fits all.

 Many learning institutions and educational channels offer offline and online activities, including Lighthouse Labs.
-Last year we launched our free Learn to Code Resource that includes multiple tutorials to get you started on the path to coding.
+In 2017, we launched our free Learn to Code Resource that includes multiple tutorials to get you started on the path to coding.
 Our goal is to help coders of all levels find exactly what they need, in whatever format makes the most sense.

-In 2017 we also published a comprehensive guide on How to Learn to Code to help future coders discover resources and options that might work best.
+In 2017, we also published a comprehensive guide on How to Learn to Code to help future coders discover resources and options that might work best.
 Now that you have some options on where to learn to code, you have to decide how.
-Below we’ve included some insights into the pros and cons of online vs. in-person coding education.
+Below we include insights into the pros and cons of online vs. in-person coding education.